Further vs Furthermore – What’s the difference?

 Furthermore

 On the other hand, furthermore is a word that only acts as an adverb.
 It is only used when we want to add something to a list or provide additional information regarding what has been said.
-While furthermore can be replaced by further, further cannot be replaced by furthermore at all cases.
+While furthermore can be replaced by further, further cannot be replaced by furthermore in all cases.

-For example;
+For example:

 • They passed the bill.
 Furthermore, the bill was signed by the president.